Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Abstract

 \section{Abstract}

 We study the problem of designing hard negative sampling distributions for unsupervised contrastive representation learning.
-We analyze a novel min-max framework that seeks a representation which minimizes the maximum (worst-case) generalized contrastive learning loss over all couplings (joint distributions between positive and negative samples subject to marginal constraints) and prove that the resulting min-max optimum representation will be degenerate.
+We propose and analyze a novel min-max framework that seeks a representation which minimizes the maximum (worst-case) generalized contrastive learning loss over all couplings (joint distributions between positive and negative samples subject to marginal constraints) and prove that the resulting min-max optimum representation will be degenerate.
 This provides the first theoretical justification for incorporating additional regularization constraints on the couplings.
-We re-interpret the min-max problem through the lens of Optimal Transport theory and utilize regularized transport couplings to control the degree of hardness of negative examples.
-We demonstrate that the state-of-the-art hard negative sampling distributions that were recently proposed are a special case corresponding to entropic regularization of the coupling.
+We re-interpret the min-max problem through the lens of Optimal Transport (OT) theory and utilize regularized transport couplings to control the degree of hardness of negative examples.
+Through experiments we demonstrate that the negative samples generated from our designed negative distribution are more similar to the anchor than those generated from the baseline negative distribution.
+We also demonstrate that entropic regularization yields negative sampling distributions with parametric form similar to that in a recent state-of-the-art negative sampling design and has similar performance in multiple datasets.
+Utilizing the uncovered connection with OT, we propose a new ground cost for designing the negative distribution and show improved performance of the learned representation on downstream tasks compared to the representation learned when using squared Euclidean cost.\footnote{Our code is publicly available at \href{https://github.com/rjiang03/HCL-OT}{https://github.com/rjiang03/HCL-OT}.}